-Have You Found Your Rhythm of Life and Rhythm of Success?
+Have You Found Your Rhythm of Life and Success?

 Can Finding the Rhythm of Life Equal Success?